 Research projects are selected through a request for proposal process administered by the University of Minnesota.
 The MDA oversees the distribution of funds and coordinates reporting on progress results and outcomes.

 Additional information for funded projects is included below.
-A list of projects, the principal investigator, project status, and funds awarded is included by year.
+A list of projects, the principal investigator, project status, and funds awarded is included by fiscal years.
+The funding source is included in parentheses.

 Kernza is the first crop to reach the implementation phase and the first commercially-viable perennial grain in the United States.
 The University of Minnesota released its first Kernza variety, MN-Clearwater, in 2019.